 Upstairs they go into more detail about the design of the canal boats, and all the cargos they carried.

 I don’t mind looking at all of this stuff myself, because I quite like perusing old photos of London, but I’m not sure that it will interest a tourist.
 (Actually, let me re-phrase that: it definitely won’t interest a tourist.)

 The big surprise is out the back, because they let you onto a dock where a couple of barges are moored up.
 It’s not the prettiest dock in the world (it might even be the ugliest), and you can’t go inside any of the barges (because they’re working boats that belong to other people), but I must admit that I was surprised to find an actual dock at the museum.

-> Read Craig’s latest review of the London Canal Museum “Canals.
-That’s one of those words that sits alongside caravans, cottages and sheds as a waypoint towards old age.
-There comes a point in everybody’s life when they swap cocktails in a nightclub for a freeze-box filled with French bread and coleslaw on the banks of a canal.
-They stretch their legs out in the tall wispy grass and watch the houseboats chugging by, maybe waving at an old couple onboard as if they’ve known them for years.
-(You always have to wave at strangers on a boat – that’s one of the rules of the riverbank.)
-Then they go home and watch Songs of Praise on the telly… continued.”
+> Craig’s review of London Canal Museum – “Canals.
+That's one of those words that sits alongside caravans, cottages and sheds as a waypoint towards old age.
+There comes a point in everybody's life when they swap cocktails in a nightclub for a freeze-box filled with French bread and coleslaw on the banks of a canal.
+They stretch their legs out in the tall wispy grass and watch the houseboats chugging by, maybe… continued”

 If you enjoy this then try: Jason’s Trip (catch the tube from Kings Cross St Pancras to Jason’s Trip); Little Venice (catch the tube from Kings Cross St Pancras to Little Venice) and Museum of London Docklands (catch the tube from Kings Cross St Pancras to Museum of London Docklands).